boog70/chickenmathapp/README.md

 - **iCloud Backup**: Automatic data backup with customizable frequency
 - **Analytics & Insights**: Visual charts and trend analysis

-## 🌐 Website Structure

-- `index.html` - Main landing page with app features and information
-- `privacy.html` - Privacy policy with auto-updating date
-- `assets/` - Images and icons for the website
-- `CNAME` - Custom domain configuration for chickenmath.app

 ## 🚀 Deployment

 This website is designed to be deployed on GitHub Pages.
 Simply push the contents to a GitHub repository and enable GitHub Pages in the repository settings.